monsterstrike/server_settings/README.md

 #### Tasks

-When you writes as follows, define task for create databases.
+When you writes in `Rakefile` as follows, define task for create databases.

 ```ruby
 require 'server_settings/tasks'